HOW TO SEW LEATHER BY HAND?

 TO THE NAKED EYE

-WHAT ARE THE DIFFERENCES BETWEEN HAND SEWING OF LEATHER AND MACHINE SEWING?
+WHAT ARE THE DIFFERENCES BETWEEN HAND SEWING LEATHER AND MACHINE SEWING?

-Unlike machine sewing, the saddle stitch technique allows each of the two threads to pass over and under the layers of leather.
-The seam is therefore stronger: if one of the threads breaks, the seam does not come undone and can be repaired.
+Unlike machine stitching, the saddle stitch technique allows each of the two threads to pass over and under the layers of leather.
+This makes the seam more durable: if one of the threads breaks, the seam will not come undone and can be repaired.

-Sewing leather with a saddle stitch allows you to obtain a beautiful slanted stitch on both sides (right side and wrong side).
+Sewing leather with a saddle stitch allows you to obtain a beautiful slanted stitch on both sides (right and wrong).

 WHAT IS SIMPLIFIED LEATHER STITCHING?

-The so-called simplified sewing consists of piercing the stitches using a round punch.
-This straight stitch is mainly intended for beginners.
+Simplified sewing involves piercing the stitches using a round punch.
+This straight stitch technique is primarily aimed at beginners.

 WHERE TO TRAIN IN SADDLESTITCH SEWING?